 Othman

 Meet Othman, who will likely be the first to welcome you when you visit our office.
-As our dedicated Facility Manager, he brings a unique blend of academic knowledge and practical experience, with a Bachelor's degree in Cultural Anthropology and Tourism from the University of Iringa.
+He holds a Bachelor’s degree in Cultural Anthropology and Tourism from the University of Iringa and combines academic knowledge with strong organizational skills.

 Othman Omar